-We explore a recent rating experiment with 91 sample project papers from the Freshman Statistics course, and explore the relationship between the ratings and the various factors in the experiment.
-The data explored includes factors such as rubrics, raters, rating scale, as well as other relevant variables used in the experiment.
+We explore a recent experiment in the Freshman Statistics course from the Dietrich College at Carnegie Mellon University, and investigate how factors in the experiment impact the rating of an artifact.
+The data is from 91 sample project papers and includes factors such as rubrics, raters and rating scale.
 We use exploratory data analyses, multi-level models, and variable selection techniques to investigate if the various factors in the experiment interact in any interesting ways.
-We find that the ratings are not entirely indistinguishable among different raters and rubrics, and that the final multi-level model consists of fixed effects, random effects and some interaction terms between the variables Rater, Semester, and Rubric.
-Some missing observations for certain variables were either imputed appropriately or deleted to prevent modeling limitations, and it would be worthwhile to take note on the Fall, Spring semester data imbalance when repeating this experiment in the future.
+We find that the ratings moderately vary from one rater to the next and from one rubric to another.
+The final multi-level model consists of fixed effects, random effects and some interaction terms between the variables Rater, Semester, and Rubric.
+It would be worthwhile for the Dean's office to consider additional training for future graders with the goal to systematize and prevent inconsistent rating practices.